Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 type $ make -i (the switch -i for ignoring mismatch signals).
 The TOOLS directory is typed just like $ make.
 It is 10.7 MB for the latest libscalapack.a.
-\*) Good test results of Debian 12, but serious bugs at Scalapack's igsum2d_.c family of Debian 13 (Nov.
+\*) Good results of Debian 12, but serious bugs at Scalapack's igsum2d_.c family of Debian 13 (Nov.
 2025).

 The arch.make file and mpifort for the MPI and OMP case are the followings